Jackn104/CS-598-JBR-Project/README.md

 </details>

-Note that this code will run on entire directories if the -f argument is omitted.
-Make sure the code has been compiled and class files are available to be run on, otherwise it will not run correctly.
+Note that this code will run on entire directories such that the -d flag should point to the highest level folder of the corresponding package (e.g. ```src/``` or ```target/classes/```) and the -f  and -c arguments are disregarded.
+Make sure the code has been compiled and the .class files are available to be run on in the directory, otherwise it will run far too slowly.

 <br>